noahehall/multicloud/opensource/apache/tinkerpop.md

   - chapter 3: basics
     - 3.27.3.
 Limiting the results at each depth
       - last section is 3.31
+  - chapter 7: introducing gremlin server
+    - 7.2.
+Connecting to a Gremlin Server from the Gremlin Console
   - we can probably skip these (for now) and transition to migrating from postgres to neptune
     - chapter 5: misc queries
-    - chapter 6: beyond gremlin console & tinkergraph
-      - focuses on java, groovy and janusgraph
-      - we should instead review the aws graph notebook stuff/sagemaker notebooks
-    - chapter 7: introducing gremlin server
-      - gremlin server might actually be useful; revisit this after checking out aws graph project
     - chapter 4: shiz we skipped
       - author said the API is lame and hasnt been updated
         - 4.16.
 Turning graphs into trees